STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

   This section shows images of treatments and a table of list of treatments.
 On mobile screen they are stacked vertically, however on larger screens the images are on the right side of the table of treatments.

 * Treatment Page.
+  * Hero Section.
+  The hero shows an image of a salon area.
   * A Table of treatments and pricelist.

 * Gallery Page.